 Internally, we are working to establish STEMM workforce and study base that is fit for the future, globally recognised, powered by a diverse and gender-balanced pipeline, and supported by an inclusive and respectful workplace culture.

-SAGE is a national program that promotes gender equity and diversity in (STEMM).
+Science in Australia Gender Equity (SAGE) is a national program that promotes gender equity and diversity in STEMM.

 The initiative was established to pilot the UK’s Athena SWAN Charter in Australia and the accreditation framework in Australia.
 Launched in 2015, SAGE is a partnership between the Australian Academy of Science and the Australian Academy of Technology and Engineering.